1993 Auburn Tigers football team

 The 1993 Auburn Tigers football team represented Auburn University in the 1993 NCAA Division I-A football season.
-Under first-year head coach Terry Bowden, the team went undefeated with a record of 11–0 and finished #4 in the AP Poll.
+Under first-year head coach Terry Bowden, the team went undefeated with a record of 11–0 and finished No. 4 in the AP poll.
 Due to NCAA probation, Auburn was banned from TV and post-season play, and suffered reduced scholarships.
 The post-season ban prevented Auburn from playing the SEC Championship and a bowl game.
 Nonetheless, Auburn was the only major college football team to finish the season undefeated.
-The National Champions Foundation recognized Auburn as one of its 1993 national champions; however, Auburn University only formally recognizes championships for the 1957 and 2010 seasons, although the official website for Auburn athletics does highlight the 1993 team.
+The National Championship Foundation recognized Auburn as one of its four co-national champions.
+Auburn did not claim this title until 2025.